MinghuiChen43/awesome-trustworthy-deep-learning/README.md

 <a href="https://github.com/MinghuiChen43/awesome-trustworthy-deep-learning/blob/master/FULL_LIST.md#out-of-distribution-generalization">:open_file_folder: [<b><i>Full List of Out-of-Distribution Generalization</i></b>]</a>.

+- Unraveling the Key Components of OOD Generalization via Diversification. [[paper]](https://arxiv.org/abs/2312.16313)
+  - Harold Benoit, Liangze Jiang, Andrei Atanov, Oğuzhan Fatih Kar, Mattia Rigotti, Amir Zamir.
+  - Key Word: Out-of-Distribution Generalization; Spurious Correlation; Diversification.
+  - <details><summary>Digest</summary> This paper investigates diversification methods for handling multiple features in real-world datasets.
+It finds that these methods are sensitive to the distribution of unlabeled data and can underperform when not in an optimal setting.
+Diversification alone is insufficient for out-of-distribution (OOD) generalization; the choice of learning algorithm, model architecture, and pretraining is crucial.
+The optimal choice depends on the unlabeled data.
+Increasing the number of diverse hypotheses doesn't necessarily solve these issues.
+These findings provide insights into improving OOD generalization with diversification methods and offer guidance to practitioners and researchers in their use and development.

 - Causal-structure Driven Augmentations for Text OOD Generalization. [[paper]](https://arxiv.org/abs/2310.12803)
   - Amir Feder, Yoav Wald, Claudia Shi, Suchi Saria, David Blei.
   - Key Word: Out-of-Distribution Generalization; Causality; Data Augmentation.